 But this living kids’ fort goes even beyond even creativity and science; it is also a gratitude garden.
 Your children will pause and notice the beauty in the diversity of the sunflowers.
 Plus, mid-summer the smaller sunflowers are perfect for creating bouquets, giving you the opportunity to write a kind note (or draw a picture!) and gift a friend some sunshine.

-How to Grow The Ultimate Kids’ Garden — Build a Sunflower Fort!
+How to Grow The Ultimate Kids’ Garden — Build a Sunflower House!

-The directions for this DIY outdoor playhouse are as easy as 1-2-3.
+The directions for this sunflower house are as easy as 1-2-3.

-1 — Pick a spot for your outdoor fort and dig the outline for your kids’ garden.
+1 — Pick a spot for your outdoor fort and dig the outline for your kids’ garden (AKA: sunflower house).

 To get started on this DIY fort, you’ll want to look for a kid-friendly place in your yard which gets a lot of sunshine.
 We are planting sunflowers after all!